Convicted ex-Galleon trader loses bail bid

-NEW YORK, Jan 23 (Reuters) - A former trader at the Galleon Group hedge fund lost his bid to be freed on bail while he challenges his conviction and 10-year prison sentence for insider trading related to two corporate mergers.
+NEW YORK (Reuters) - A former trader at the Galleon Group hedge fund lost his bid to be freed on bail while he challenges his conviction and 10-year prison sentence for insider trading related to two corporate mergers.

 In an order dated Friday, U.S. District Judge Richard Sullivan in Manhattan said Zvi Goffer failed to demonstrate a “substantial likelihood” that the challenge would succeed, or exceptional circumstances that would justify bail.